About

 Housing Elements Across the County

 A housing element is a part of cities' and counties' General Plans that is supposed to help local governments assess and address their housing issues, a process that happens every 6-8 years.
 SLO County and each of our seven cities finalized their housing elements in late 2020.
-Our group members participated in the HE outreach for the County, SLO, Grover Beach, Pismo Beach, Arroyo Grande, and Atascadero
+Our group members participated in the HE outreach for the County, SLO, Grover Beach, Pismo Beach, Arroyo Grande, and Atascadero.
+We also closely watch each city’s policy changes to keep them accountable to their own commitments to housing.

 SLOCOG Regional Transportation Plan